CLAMP: Prompt-based Contrastive Learning for Connecting Language and Animal Pose

-In the supplementary material, we first evaluate the generalization ability of the proposed CLAMP model by involving more unseen animal species in the zero-shot learning setting.
-Then we visualize the spatial-level score map to further validate the effectiveness of the spatial-level adaptation process in CLAMP by explicitly demonstrating the established spatial connections.
+In the supplementary material, we show the complexity analysis of our CLAMP and add another ablation study to study the impact of the regularization from losses.
+Then we evaluate the generalization ability of the proposed CLAMP model by involving more unseen animal species in the zero-shot learning setting.
+In addition, we visualize the spatial-level score map to further validate the effectiveness of the spatial-level adaptation process in CLAMP by explicitly demonstrating the established spatial connections.
 At last, we show some pose estimation results from SimpleBaseline~\cite{xiao2018simple} and CLAMP for qualitative comparison, which shows that CLAMP can perform robustly on different animal species with different postures and sizes.